My laptop is a Samsung Q45 which I am very pleased with on the whole.

 Wireless networking

-Work on this is tracked at http://www.intellinuxwireless.org/bugzilla/show_bug.cgi?id=1650.
-A workaround is to create the file /etc/modprobe.d/fixwireless containing the following:
+Work on this was tracked at http://www.intellinuxwireless.org/bugzilla/show_bug.cgi?id=1650.
+A workaround was to create the file /etc/modprobe.d/fixwireless containing the following:

 Warranty